-Pain killer might relive the pain if it is caused by bruxism or due to headache.
+Painkillers might relieve the pain if it is caused by bruxism or a headache.
 You can take any painkiller you take routinely and you might find relief in pain in and around your TMJ.

 Moist Heat Application

-Take a towel and dip it in hot water, squeeze it and apply it around your joint.
+Take a towel and dip it in hot water, squeeze it, and apply it around your joint.
 This will help in relieving the pain.
-You can do it few times in a day and preferably before the jaw exercises which your doctor might have recommended you.
+You can do it a few times a day and preferably before the jaw exercises which your doctor might have recommended you.